-In Arequipa, there are two parallel systems of public transportation: “Combis” and individual taxis.
+In Arequipa, there are two parallel systems of public transportation: mid-sized/small buses (“Custers” or “Combis”), and individual taxis.

-Combis are small/mid-sized buses of different colours, circulating on set routes in and around the city.
+Custers/Combis are mid-sized/small buses of different colours, circulating on set routes in and around the city.
 They are inexpensive (S/.
-0.80 per ride), and most of the time jam-full/overcrowded.
-None of our students, however, has ever reported an incident in a combi, but we would nevertheless recommend to be very cautious/alert.
+1.00 per ride), and most of the time jam-full/overcrowded.
+None of our students, however, has ever reported an incident in a custer/combi, but we would nevertheless recommend to be very cautious/alert.

 Individual taxis are a common and relatively inexpensive mode of transport in Arequipa (and all over Peru) – most of them operate as part of officially registered radio taxi companies.
 You can identify them by what is written on their roof tops, which normally includes the name of the company and the switchboard phone number.
 Taxis are safe and – in particular for foreign visitors – of very good value (S/.
-4.00 in the inner city, S/.
-5.00 to S/.
-10.00 to other neighbourhoods/ districts).
+8.00 in the inner city, S/.
+9.00 to S/.
+20.00 to other neighbourhoods/districts).